 Mary Lou and Dan Smoke

 Mary Lou is a member of the Ojibway nation and the Bear Clan, and is originally from Blind River, Ontario.
-Dan is a member of the Seneca Nation of the Iroquois Confederacy, and is originally from Six Nations of the Grand River Territory.
-He is a member of the Killdeer Clan and a lifetime member of the Onondaga Longhouse.
-Together, Dan and Mary Lou have worked for many decades to advance Indigenous rights, encourage healing, and build cross-cultural understanding.
-For many years CFSC has provided financial support for their educational radio program Smoke Signals.
+Dan was a member of the Seneca Nation of the Iroquois Confederacy, and was originally from Six Nations of the Grand River Territory.
+He was a member of the Killdeer Clan and a lifetime member of the Onondaga Longhouse.
+Together, Dan and Mary Lou worked for many decades to advance Indigenous rights, encourage healing, and build cross-cultural understanding.
+For many years CFSC provided financial support for their educational radio program Smoke Signals.
+Dan has now passed on.

 Here is what Mary Lou and Dan had to say…